-The German theologian Friedrich Schleiermacher (1768-1834) tried to defend religion against detractors and cynics of his day which led him to pen On Religion: Speeches to its Cultured Despisers (1799).
+The German theologian Friedrich Schleiermacher (1768-1834) tried to defend religion against detractors and cynics of his day.
+This led him to write On Religion: Speeches to its Cultured Despisers (1799).

-Schleiermacher observed that religion was encountering opposition within the culture, and especially so from the more educated people (of whom Schleiermacher criticized as the “all-too-knowing ones” and referred to as the “sophisticated ones”).
+Schleiermacher observed that religion was encountering opposition within culture and especially from the more educated people (whom Schleiermacher criticized as the “all-too-knowing ones” and referred to as the “sophisticated ones”).

 Schleiermacher found Immanuel Kant’s three categories to be a convincing way to examine religion, and, much like Kant, wished to separate religion from rationality by identifying it with something non- or extra-rational.
 This led him to disagree with Kant’s prioritizing of the moral category.
 Instead, Schleiermacher proposed aesthetics as the primary, fundamental category of religion.
 Schleiermacher was particularly fascinated with aesthetic sensitivity, as seen depicted in the feelings evoked by viewing or hearing beautiful things like paintings, art, and music.
 He saw feeling as being an expansive and inclusive reality, something similar to deep sensitivity perhaps in the way of how something beautiful can move one on a very deep level.